mohroba/nft_content_authenticity_verification_mastodon/README.md

 Special thanks to the following open-source projects:

+- [Phanpy](https://github.com/cheeaun/phanpy): For Mastdon Based minimalistic client with full funtionalities.
 - [OpenZeppelin](https://openzeppelin.com/): For providing valuable smart contract libraries and tools.
 - [Hardhat](https://hardhat.org/): A powerful development environment for Ethereum smart contracts.
 - [Web3.js](https://web3js.org/): Best development library for JavaScript.
-- [Bootstrap](https://getbootstrap.com/): One the Best front-end libraries.
+- [Preact.js](https://preactjs.com/): One the Best React.js based lightweight frameworks.

 We are also grateful to the broader blockchain and open-source community for their continuous support and inspiration.